mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 QUESTIONS - INCLUDE A BUNCH TO START WITH THEN DRAW ON THEM?

+## Cultural Plane / Apprenticeship

+This has been in explored in more depth in the Chapter on Methods / Cultural Plane.
+To recap.

+Design patterns used in other contexts as a form of apprenticeship

+### Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework
+Bring out detail from the study to this section.

+ - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers

+## Personal Plane
+ This is explored in more depth in Chapter on Maps / Personal Plane.

+ But to set the scene...
+ Compare formal teaching of CT and CS with an approach based on a freer choice of patterns.

+ Discuss the use of gdps as a gateway to other concepts as explored in CS in a more abstract, and more concrete direction [@erikssonUsingGameplayDesign2019a]..

+ The use of DPs hits a sweet spot as a "middle" level construct, (see Eriksson and Bjork)

+ Draw on discussion in https://drive.google.com/drive/u/1/folders/1D-VhVj-NgN3qgk3YEx4HZEozf_1UOGtE Rising to the concrete

+## Social Plane - Guided Apprenticeship

 ### GDPs used as an organising tool

 #### Task delegation